MicrosoftDocs/WSL/WSL/basic-commands.md

 ## Identify IP address

-- `wsl hostname -i` for the IP address of your Linux distribution installed via WSL 2 (the WSL 2 VM address)
+- `wsl hostname -I`: Returns the IP address of your Linux distribution installed via WSL 2 (the WSL 2 VM address)
-- `cat /etc/resolv.conf` for the IP address of the Windows machine as seen from WSL 2 (the WSL 2 VM)
+- `ip route show | grep -i default | awk '{ print $3}'`: Returns teh IP address of the Windows machine as seen from WSL 2 (the WSL 2 VM)

+For a more detailed explanation, see [Accessing network applications with WSL: Identify IP Address](./networking.md#identify-ip-address).

 ## Export a distribution